simplesamlphp/simplesamlphp/docs/simplesamlphp-install.md

 The SimpleSAMLphp package contains one folder named `simplesamlphp-x.y.z` (where `x.y.z` is the version number).
-In this folder there are a lot of subfolders for library, metadata, configuration, etc. One of these folders is named `www`. **Only this folder should be exposed on the web**.
-The recommended configuration is to put the whole `simplesamlphp` folder outside the web root, and then link to the `www` folder by using the `Alias` directive, as described in [the section called “Configuring Apache”](#section_4 "Configuring Apache").
+In this folder there are a lot of subfolders for library, metadata, configuration, etc. One of these folders is named `public`. **Only this folder should be exposed on the web**.
+The recommended configuration is to put the whole `simplesamlphp` folder outside the web root, and then link to the `public` folder by using the `Alias` directive, as described in [the section called “Configuring Apache”](#section_4 "Configuring Apache").
 This is not the only possible way, though.